FlorianKempenich/The-Gate/README.md

 This directory holds the most important configuration part of **The Gate: You Rules**

 You **redirection rules** are configured in a file called `services.conf`.
-To know more about how to setup your redirections rules, check the dedicated section: [Create your own rules | `services.conf`](#create-your-own-rules--servicesconf)
+To know more about how to setup your redirections rules, check the dedicated section: [Create your rules - `services.conf`](#create-your-own-rules--servicesconf)
 **The `configuration directory` is the location where your `services.conf` is located on the Host machine.**

 That directory will be mounted on **The Gate**, and every configuration change will be **automatically reloaded**.
 No need to restart ;)

 #### Certificate base directory & Certificate/PrivKey file names

 To serve traffic to your domains via `HTTPS` **The Gate** needs to have access to your **`SSL` certificates and private key.**

 The `certificate base directory` is where these two files are located on the **Host** machine.